shellqiqi/nju-network-labs/content/ch01/lab-1.md

 ## Your Tasks

+> [!NOTE]
+> The sentences marked with ✅ are related to the content of your report.
+Please pay attention.

 ### Task 1: Get Ready

 Meet the requirements for using Linux, Python and Git.
 We assume that you have a basic understanding of these contents.